Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 Typically, a transaction will take place in two phases, a charge and a settlement.
 In the first phase a charge is made and money for the transaction is set aside from the cardholders account.
 In the second phase, that money is transferred from the cardholder to the merchant.
 In general, the first transaction takes place as soon as the card is submitted, allowing the merchant to quickly secure the funds for the transaction.
 The second phase takes place later, and is usually done in batches at the end of the business day.
 Settlements are done in batches because some processors limit the number of settlements that you can do during a certain period, and because it’s easier and more economical to void a transaction before funds are transferred, than to credit a cardholder account after the fact.
 If you have ever checked your bank statement to find that there is a separate total for what you have and what is available, this means that a charge has been placed on your account that has not been settled yet.

-1. A customer provides their credit card information to a merchant.
-With payment service providers such as ccNetPay, credit card information can be submitted in a number of ways, i.e. the customer types their card information on a website payment form which automatically continues the process.
-Or he can provide his card information over the phone or send a filled form over mail, in which case merchant manually puts this transaction into process later using a Virtual Terminal.
+1. A cardholder provides their credit card information to a merchant.
+Cedit card information can be submitted in a number of ways, i.e. the cardholder types their card information on a website payment form which automatically continues the process.
+Or they can provide their card information over the phone or send a filled form over mail, in which case merchant manually puts this transaction by using a Virtual Terminal.

 2. A merchant automatically or manually submits the credit card information to the payment service provider's gateway.
-When the merchant submits their information to a gateway, then the gateway will in turn submit the cardholder’s information to a processor for approval.
+When the merchant submits their information to the gateway it will in turn submit the cardholder’s information to the banking network for approval.

-3. The processor runs a check on the card, and will respond with an approval or rejection for the transaction to the merchant or the gateway (who will pass that information back to the merchant).
+3. The bank network runs a check on the card, and will respond with an approval or rejection for the transaction to the gateway who then passes that information back to the merchant.
 The amount of funds requested will be held on the cardholder’s account, but will not be transferred out yet.

-Q: What is a high-risk merchant account and can I still use your services as a high-risk merchant?
+Q: What is a high risk merchant account and can I still use your services?

 Q: Do I need any extra software to start accepting credit cards?

 No additional software is required on your behalf.
-Your online store is already programmed in one of the popupular programming languages (php, asp, cfm...), so you simply plug-in few snippets of the code we give you and you're done.
-Once set up, you will be able to safely login at our gateway to manage your transactions, merchant accounts and to print statements.
+Your online store is already programmed in one of the popupular programming languages (php, asp, cfm...), so you simply integrate it to our gateway system with the help of our integration manuals and dedicated support staff.

 Q: Are there any limitations to a monthly sales volume?